 Grants to California entities to acquire land for approved species recovery plans.
-Funding may be used to purchase land from willing sellers to protect the habitat of threatened and endangered species of animals, plants, and fish.
+Funding is intended to support the purchase of land from willing sellers to protect the habitat of threatened and endangered species of animals, plants, and fish.
 Proposals will be considered for new or ongoing work.

-Established in FY 2001, the Recovery Land Acquisition Grant program was designed to promote species recovery through the permanent protection of specific parcels of land in support of approved or draft recovery plans, or similar species conservation documents.
+The Recovery Land Acquisition Grant program was designed to promote species recovery through the permanent protection of specific parcels of land in support of approved or draft recovery plans, or similar species conservation documents.
 Loss of habitat is the primary threat to most listed species and land acquisition is often the most immediate, effective, and efficient means of protecting habitat necessary for the recovery of listed species.
-Under this program, the Service provides matching grants to States for specific land acquisition projects that will conserve listed species habitat in perpetuity through fee simple acquisition or the acquisition of permanent conservation easements.
+Land acquisition projects will conserve listed species habitat in perpetuity through fee simple acquisition or the acquisition of permanent conservation easements.

 GrantWatch ID#: 153719